dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_analytics.md

 #### Grab google OAuth credentials

-You need to create a GCP service account to get API credentials, if you don't have one.
+You need to create a GCP account to get OAuth credentials, if you don't have one.
 To create one follow these steps:

 1. Ensure your email used for the GCP account has access to the GA4 property.